 .
 As you know, 60% of sleep apnea sufferers are CPAP intolerant.
 But once their equipment is prescribed and the equipment bought, big money lines the pockets of these huge companies whether you use their gear or not.
 It’s a cash cow offering no curative affect.
 And many people that REALLY NEED to use CPAP won’t use it, so thank goodness there’s an alternative…

 Didgeridoo Therapy will never become big business.
 I’ll never have the kind of money it takes to “buy” doctors, hire a lobbyist or a big advertising firm to represent

 .
 Ours is a small grass-roots effort to get the word out to OSA sufferers that this therapy exists, that it works, and it’s easy and very affordable.
 Didgeridoo Therapy is also the only therapy for OSA that can truly claim to have a curative affect.
 Everything else only treats symptoms temporarily.
 Playing a therapy-grade didgeridoo is a very unique workout for the upper airway with long lasting benefits.
 And you don’t have to become a great player, it’s the simple act of playing that does the work.

 So I’m asking for your help to get the word out.
 Like and share my post/links if someone you love has sleep apnea.
-I’ve used online forums before, but the CPAP lobby constantly monitors those forums and (appearing to be regular sleep apnea sufferers) shoot down Even the American Sleep Apnea Association is funded by the CPAP industry and run by a K Street lobbying firm.
+I’ve used online forums before, but the CPAP lobby constantly monitors those forums and (appearing to be regular sleep apnea sufferers) shoot down Even the American Sleep Apnea Association is in cahoots with a K Street lobbying firm funded by the CPAP industry.
 Our message is getting blocked when so many people could be getting relief.
 Yes, more sales will help my small business, but my interest in this is much more sincere than the likes of ResMed, Inc. or Somnetics Corp.